dandi/dandi-api-webshots/README.md

 #### Error Messages
 <pre>Message: unknown error: Chrome failed to start: exited abnormally
-  (unknown error: DevToolsActivePort file doesn't exist) (The process started from chrome location /usr/bin/chromium is no longer running, so ChromeDriver is assuming that Chrome has crashed.)
+  (unknown error: Devtools port number file contents &lt;&gt; were in an unexpected format) (The process started from chrome location /usr/bin/chromium is no longer running, so ChromeDriver is assuming that Chrome has crashed.)
   (Driver info: chromedriver=73.0.3683.75,platform=Linux 4.19.0-0.bpo.9-amd64 x86_64)</pre>
 <pre>Message: unknown error: Chrome failed to start: exited abnormally
-  (unknown error: DevToolsActivePort file doesn't exist) (The process started from chrome location /usr/bin/chromium is no longer running, so ChromeDriver is assuming that Chrome has crashed.)
+  (unknown error: Devtools port number file contents &lt;&gt; were in an unexpected format) (The process started from chrome location /usr/bin/chromium is no longer running, so ChromeDriver is assuming that Chrome has crashed.)
   (Driver info: chromedriver=73.0.3683.75,platform=Linux 4.19.0-0.bpo.9-amd64 x86_64)</pre>
 <pre>Message: unknown error: Chrome failed to start: exited abnormally
-  (unknown error: DevToolsActivePort file doesn't exist) (The process started from chrome location /usr/bin/chromium is no longer running, so ChromeDriver is assuming that Chrome has crashed.)
+  (unknown error: Devtools port number file contents &lt;&gt; were in an unexpected format) (The process started from chrome location /usr/bin/chromium is no longer running, so ChromeDriver is assuming that Chrome has crashed.)
   (Driver info: chromedriver=73.0.3683.75,platform=Linux 4.19.0-0.bpo.9-amd64 x86_64)</pre>
 ### 000057